pelectron/static_gui_library/markdown/visualizer.md

 ### Tree view

 In the top left is a tree view of the whole menu.
 The current page and the current item of a page are marked in blue.
 When an item is being edited, the item and its page are marked in green.
 You can also double click a page entry to make it the current page, as well as double click an item entry to make it the active item.
 Below you can see that setting item 1 on page 1 is being edited.

 ![Tree view while item is edited](images/tree_view_edit_mode.jpg)

 ### Display

 The top right shows a rendering of the display.
 This can be used to visually check if the menu works as expected.
 It displays the active pages name at the top, as well as the text of its items in a list.
 The number of lines of the display rendering is configurable.

 ![visualizer display](images/visualizer_display.jpg)

 ### Error log

 The bottom part of the gui contains an error log.
 Every time the menus handle_input returns an error other than sgl::error::no_error, it will display the error as well as the input that caused it.

 ![error log](images/visualier_error_log.jpg)

-### input
+### Input

-input to the menu is given through the keyboard, where alphanumeric inputs are forwarded as a char inputs to the menu under test.
+Input to the menu is given through the keyboard, where alphanumeric inputs are forwarded as a char inputs to the menu under test.
 The up, down, left and right arrows as well as the enter key are forwarded as their sgl::input equivalents.

 ## Debugging your own menu